Rabbit-Town-Software/misa-engine/README.md

 - **Stage:** *Physics Update (in progress)*
 - **Stability:** Early Alpha – Expect bugs and breaking changes

 The engine is usable for basic demos and sandbox development, but key systems like **physics, combat, and UI** are still being built out.
+This is a long-term passion project.
+I don't plan on commiting to this fully as of right now, so you should expect long intervals between me actually working on this.
+One day it will get done...
+I hope...

 ---